-All table definitions [not text or variables] must be held in a separate paragraph, and that paragraph must be Sequence 1 on the Letter Process (GUALETR) page.
-A good technique, also, is to have the new page format command [#NP] in a separate paragraph and to have that be Sequence 2 on the Letter Process page.
+All table definitions [not text or variables] must be held in a separate paragraph, and that paragraph must be Sequence 1 on the Letter Process Form (GUALETR).
+A good technique, also, is to have the new page format command [#NP] in a separate paragraph and to have that be Sequence 2 on the Letter Process Form.